 "But how long will we be safe?"
 Mother demanded in a tone as close to hysteria as I had ever known her in my eleven years.
 "Please, Leo, let's just go pick up my mother and get off this planet!"

-"No, Lynelle - I'm just an old woman," she said to me.
-"You children are Thundera's future."
+"No, Lynelle, I'm just an old woman.
+You children are Thundera's future."
 Then, she reached up and pressed the thing she had been holding into my hand.
 "This necklace is for you," she went on.
 "I've had it since I was your age and I feel you should have it.
 Why don't you try it on?"

 Through my tears, I could just make out a beautiful sapphire pendant on a gold chain.
-I had seen it before in a photograph of my parents' wedding day; grandmother had worn it then, but she hadn't done so for years although I had seen it in her jewelery box whenever I visited her.
+I had seen it before in a photograph of my parents' wedding day; my grandmother had worn it then, but she hadn't done so for years, although I had seen it in her jewellery box whenever I visited her.
 And now she was passing it on to me.
 I opened the clasp, lifted my hair out of the way and fastened it around my neck, wishing all the while that there was mirror somewhere nearby.

 "That looks beautiful, Lynelle," my grandmother told me.
 "And please don't grieve for me," she added as my tears began to flow afresh.
 "Just remember all the times we spent together."

 Not trusting myself to speak, I nodded mutely and waved her a folorn farewell as I set off to the spaceport with my parents and sister.
 I watched her waving to us until we rounded a corner and she disappeared from sight, a image that, even now, remains etched in my memory.
 And, as we all stood on the command deck hours later and prepared to watch our world literally torn apart, I prayed that her last thoughts would be of me.